Skip to content

 The surge in interim appointments in 2025 suggests that PE firms are becoming more agile, but agility without accuracy is just chaos faster.
 When you look at your stalled portfolio company, stop looking for a "safe pair of hands."

-If the building is on fire, you don't need a caretaker to watch it burn safely.
-You need a firefighter to kick down the door.
-The real cost of a bad hire isn't the recruiter fee—it's the six months of inaction that turns a salvageable asset into a write-down.
+If the company is in distress, you do not need a caretaker.
+You need an operator with authority to act.
+The real cost of a mis-hire isn't the recruiter fee—it's the six months of inaction that turns a salvageable asset into a write-down.

-Your move: assess the P&L. If the EBITDA is stable, hire the Diplomat.
-If the EBITDA is compressing, hire the Surgeon.
-And pay them whatever they ask, because they are the only thing standing between you and a zero.
+Your move: assess the P&L. If the EBITDA is stable, hire the stabilizer.
+If the EBITDA is compressing, hire the operator.
+And pay them whatever they ask, because they are the only thing standing between the company and a write-down.